-We investigate the size and distribution of ice crystals, air bubbles, and fat globules to compare texture.
+We investigate the size and shape of ice crystals and air bubbles in ice cream to compare texture such as smoothness.

 [Quality Management] Safety and Security Initiatives

 To deliver products with safe and secure quality to customers, we comply with laws and regulations and pursue safety and security daily from the perspectives of customers in all steps until products reach the hands of customers, from product design to the selection and purchase of raw materials, manufacturing at hygienic factories, transportation and storage under temperature control, and management of freshness at retail stores.